Archan6el/NSA-Codebreaker-2024-Writeup/Task5.md

 Our main focus are those AWS passwords though.
 Due to the interesting set up, I start googling, and lo' and behold, I find something very promising.

 [Hastad's Broadcast Attack](https://docs.xanhacks.xyz/crypto/rsa/08-hastad-broadcast-attack/) is an attack that utilizes the Chinese Remainder Theorem (CRT).
-Essentially, if the same message is sent to at least 3 others, and their public keys all have a small public exponent (ideally `e = 3`), we get a system of equations that we can solve with CRT.
+Essentially, if the same message is sent to at least 3 others, and their public keys all have the same small public exponent (ideally `e = 3`), we get a system of equations that we can solve with CRT.
 [This](https://github.com/ashutosh1206/Crypton/blob/master/RSA-encryption/Attack-Hastad-Broadcast/README.md) also provides more info if you'd like to learn more.

 This is *exactly* what's going on here!